steinbachr/iambob.me/index.md

 ---
 ## Hey There!

 I'm Bobby.
-Currently, I'm living and working out of NYC where I'm the Director of Engineering for [Morgan & Morgan](https://www.forthepeople.com).
+Currently, I'm living and working out of NYC where I'm a Founding Partner of [MeanPug Digital](https://www.meanpug.com).

 ## Popular Blog Posts